Survival and WomanhoodNov 26, 2021

 The real reason I write this.

-The reality of this world is that some women get drugged, abused, invaded, left for dead, everyday.
+The reality of this world is that some women (and there is a wide variety of expressions of gender) get drugged, abused, invaded, and left for dead, every day.
 All over the world.
 I believe we all feel this on some level.
 What goes unacknowledged inward and outward DOES go somewhere.
 The "collective unconscious" is one of the oldest psychological frameworks in the western psychology field.

-The fight / flight / freeze and "glitching" of my nervous system and neurological brain function I feel about this world and my experience of womanhood is very real.
-My skills to navigate this in myself and support others in it has taken extended time to build.
+The fight / flight / freeze and "glitching" of the human nervous system and how this communicates with brain function is embedded into human beings.
+My skills to navigate this in myself and support others in it has taken an extended time to build.

-Inner and outer sight (eyeballs are connected to brain function), acceptance, joy, expansion, safety, and landing is a profoundly satisfying human experience.
-Many experience this as a direct result of addressing their root (pelvis).
+Inner and outer sight (eyeballs are connected to brain function), acceptance, joy, expansion, safety, and "landing at home in one's body" is a profoundly satisfying human experience.
+Many experiences this as a direct result of addressing their root (pelvis).

 We all want and need to be uplifted.
 We want expansion.
-We want to ascend.
-Those of us who really want that, it's time to do the inner work.
+We want to rise.
+As individuals and as a collective.
+For those of us who really want that, it's time to do the inner work.
 Touch the pain.
 I truly believe this.
 I see it in myself and I see it in clients and loved ones.
-If we run, avoid, numb, self-medicate as the only tactic...nothing will shift or we will simply break down like anything does that goes uncared for.
+If we run, avoid, numb, or self-medicate as the only tactic (sometimes we need to, and sometimes we need to stop)...nothing will shift or we will simply break down like anything does that goes uncared for.

 The clients who do the best work with me approach things in this way.
-They are willing to feel inside themselves, ask the big questions, laugh about it all, experience big unknowns and uncertainties, feel their true essence shine through the pain of conditioning and society and inter-generational trauma and DNA patterns, cry and shake and shed big flowing tears while also staying grounded in their body, build inner resources and skills, and remember that we truly just don't know why we are here and what we are doing here but we are here together and perhaps there is a bigger purpose.
+They are willing to feel inside themselves, ask the big questions, experience big unknowns and uncertainties, feel their "true self" shine through the pain of conditioning and society and inter-generational trauma and DNA patterns, cry and shake and shed big flowing tears while also staying grounded in their body, build inner resources and skills, laugh about the cosmic joke of it all, and remember that we truly just don't know why we are here.
+This work often means diving into the great mystery.

-What I've learned through my own journey….I believe conditioning (neural pathways and nerve pathways among other influences), human development, inter-generational genetic and DNA signals, human relationships, environmental factors, bonding, the nervous / endocrine / immune / neurological dialogue of the body can either allow for this divine spark to express or it can shelter / protect / cover / mute / hide it.
+What I've learned through my own journey….I believe conditioning (neural pathways and nerve pathways among other influences), human development, inter-generational genetic and DNA patterns, human relationships, environmental factors, bonding, and the nervous / endocrine / immune / neurological dialogue of the brain & body can either allow for a human's core truth to express or it can shelter / protect / cover / mute / hide it.

 I believe most of us go through many waves / phases of this cycle of expression and protection.
 I believe "spiritual awakening" is neurologically oriented (which is nervous system oriented).

-I feel this dialogue in my body.
-In my organs.
-In my nerves.
-In my brain.
-In my heart.
-In my cells.
-In my "field" (science proves the electromagnetic "field" around our body is real and extends about 6 feet beyond out skin).
-My tissues, structure, and "energy" (for me energy work is based on the nervous and endocrine systems).
+I believe this dialogue lives in the body.
+In organs.
+In nerves.
+In the brain.
+In the heart.
+In the cells.
+In a person's "field" (research states the electromagnetic "field" around the body is real and extends about 6 feet beyond our skin).
+One's tissues, structure, and "energy" (for me energy work is based on the nervous and endocrine systems).

 It is often very painful and takes training to truly transform.
-Just like learning something new, practicing yoga for the first time, getting a ski lesson or whatever else is so normalized in this world.
+Trauma work is not glamorous.
+It takes courage.
+Just like learning something new, practicing yoga for the first time, getting a ski lesson, or whatever else is so normalized in this world.
 It's the same with our "inner work".
 It's our pathways.
 Like roads on the inside.
 Practice, repetition, communication, and rest.
 We need it.
+And we need our basic needs met and to have a baseline of stability in life for "trauma work" to be successful, I believe.
+Without safety and stability, entering trauma work can be harmful and destabilizing.